 Bar: Cool Beans Bar & Grill

 The Bean is everything that its name implies: awesome.
-From pool to darts to beer pong to music to sports, you’ll never be bored at Cool Beans.
+From pool tables to darts to beer pong to music to sports, you’ll never be bored at Cool Beans.

 There’s a reason Business Insider named it one of the best college bars in America.
 Come down some Bud Lights on a game day and you’ll quickly find out why.